safiaj/shopping-spree/README.md

 # Shopping Spree Application

-This application was deisgned to work as a sales data management system/platform to allow the end user to update their inventory system based upon their stock levels.
+This application was designed to work as a sales data management system/platform to allow the end user to update their inventory system based upon their stock levels.
 The platform also allows users to add new brands to their inventory ensuring users are able to keep track of their businesses.

-The user is able to interact with the the platform in 3 main ways, to update their end of day sales, to add a new brand to their inventory and to exit the program.
+The user is able to interact with the platform in 3 main ways, to update their end of day sales, to add a new brand to their inventory and to exit the program.
 The platform takes all this data from  an external Google Spreadsheet.

 ![Application] "Application")